Feature #465

 Maybe if a Project is moved out of the project hierarchy, it should remove the Target Versions that aren't accessible in the new hierarchy (i.e. only keep assignments to Versions on itself or projects it can reach).
 Very worst case is; an issue's version is removed, the project members are notified of the event, and the change is logged as a Journal note to the issue.
 What do you think?

-Updated by Bill Tihen about 15 years ago
+Updated by Bill Tihen over 15 years ago

 PS -- this seems like a reasonable privacy solution.